SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 > MOM.
 PLEASE DON'T FIGHT THIS.

 > I ...
-I WAS GLAD THAT I KNEW YOU WERE LEAVING THIS PLACE SOON.
+I WAS GLAD I KNEW YOU WERE LEAVING THIS PLACE SOON.

 > IT'S BEEN...
 COMPROMISED.